FabricCore/jscore-book/dev/getting-started/introduction-to-jscore.md

-# Introduction to JSCore and YarnWrap
+# Introduction to JSCore and Yarnwrap

 ## What is JSCore?